 Note that we listed New York City above, but not New York State — that’s because if the ceremony is taking place in one of the five boroughs of New York City (Brooklyn, Queens, Manhattan, Staten Island and The Bronx) then you must register with the city’s Marriage Bureau before the wedding takes place.
 (Click here to read more about the process in New York.)

 If all this becoming ordained and licensed and registering to become a minister is starting to sound like more of a hassle than it’s worth, please don’t worry!
 We do everything we can to make ordination simple and stress-free, and registration with your state or county is actually pretty easy — if you follow the instructions properly and submit your forms and documents to them in a timely manner.
 (And yes, we include all the forms and documents you’ll need as part of your ordination packet.)

 Earlier, we mentioned that there’s one educational element that’s required, and it’s very important: you must rehearse the ceremony, and then rehearse it again and again, and again.
 If you’ve never performed a ceremony before, being prepared and paying attention to the details is more important than anything else — our article on this subject will help guide you through the process.

-❤ Ready to become a wedding officiant?
+❤ Ready to become an ordained minister and wedding officiant?
 Please click here now!